-What Can a Handyman Do in Beaverton, Oregon?
+What Can a Handyman Do Without a License in Beaverton, Oregon?

 In Beaverton (Washington County), most paid “handyman” work on residential property requires an Oregon Construction Contractors Board (CCB) contractor license unless the job is under Oregon’s small-project/handyman exemption threshold.
 Even if you’re exempt from the CCB license, Oregon still requires separate state trade licenses for electrical/plumbing/HVAC work, and the City of Beaverton may require a city business tax account for businesses operating in the city.